 Why Mother Out Front opposes new natural gas pipelines, locally or intra-state:

 - The Atlantic Coast Pipeline has not received the required certifications to move forward with construction.

 - One of the certifications that the pipeline is lacking, and which should be critical to the Norfolk City Council’s decision to grant them an easement, is certification under section 401 of the Clean Water Act.
 Under the Clean Water Act, Virginia has the power to grant or deny water quality certification for the pipelines.

 - The City of Norfolk should not grant easements to build the pipeline on land that supports our drinking water reservoirs and water system infrastructure without legal certifications that water quality will be protected.
 Those certifications have not yet been granted.

 - The City should not rely simply on the word of pipeline developers and list of terms approved by the developers as their assurance that water quality will be protected.

-- The Atlantic Coast Pipeline is a climate disaster and flies in the face of Norfolk’s efforts to be resilient and reduce carbon emissions.
+- The Atlantic Coast Pipeline will materially increase climate change and sea level rise; this flies in the face of Norfolk’s efforts to be resilient and reduce carbon emissions.

 - The city shouldn’t facilitate this project by granting easements and arguably should be fighting it, or at least speaking out against it.